 Sunday, January 12, 2020

 It is back to school and back to church time at St. David's.
-We continue to operate our Sunday program on a volunteer basis with lessons derived from an amazing curriculum entitled, Pathways to Joy, and for each of our participants it is delightful to watch and sense the learning that happens.
+We continue to operate our Sunday program on a volunteer basis with lessons derived from an amazing curriculum entitled, A Joyful Path, and for each of our participants it is delightful to watch and sense the learning that happens.
 Each of the lessons begins with an affirmation that children (and their leaders) can refer to during the week or in times of need.
 This week, with its focus on humility (an essential to living the value of the month which is Encouragement) the affirmation was "I know that the Spirit of the Universe can do great and small things through me."

 We learned about King Reggis and his Royal Carpenter, Darek, who sought to build a tower to the moon, about how energizing humility can be in our day to day interactions and how Jesus washed the feet of his disciples because they were dirty and because Jesus wanted to show his love to them.
 The song that we listened to was an upbeat one.
 Here is its site: https://www.youtube.com/watch?v=azwkBW4vrGA Enjoy!